-Kings Langley School is committed to making appropriate provision for students whom English is an additional language and to raising the achievement of minority ethnic groups who may be at risk of underachievement.
+Kings Langley School is committed to making appropriate provision for students whom English is an additional language and to raising the achievement of minority ethnic groups who may be at risk of underachievement as per the Equalities Scheme.
 The school will identify students' needs; recognise the skills they bring to school and ensure access to the curriculum.
 Where possible and appropriate, the school will provide opportunities for EAL pupils to take a GCSE examination in the home/first language.
 The policy should be read in conjunction with the Equalities Scheme.